metablaster/WindowsFirewallRuleset/README.md

    - Applying firewall configuration to remote computers on domain or home networks

+2. Comprehensive firewall rulesets for server platforms

+3. On demand registry scan to validate integrity of active firewall filtering policy

+   - Any firewall rule in the registry that is not part of this repository is reported for review
+   - Because, malware, hackers and even trusted software might attempt to bypass firewall at any time

-2. Full functionality for the following editions of Windows 10.0+
+4. Full functionality for the following editions of Windows 10.0+
    - Windows 10 Pro for Workstations
    - Windows 10 Pro Education
    - Windows 10 Enterprise